If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 - Property Type: Primary or investment properties

-These loans help open the real estate market to buyers who traditional banks typically underserve.
+These loans help open the real estate market to buyers who traditional banks typically disqualify for a mortgage.

 5. Conventional Loans

-Conventional loans are not government-backed but are supported by Fannie Mae and Freddie Mac, making them viable for EAD holders with firm financial profiles.
-They often come with lower rates and less mortgage insurance than FHA loans.
+Conventional loans are not government-backed but are supported by Fannie Mae and Freddie Mac, making them viable for EAD holders with strong financial profiles.

 Requirements: